simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 If you want to push the scalability limits of your code, you might want to reduce the ``contexts/stack-size`` item.
 Its default value is 8192 (in KiB), while our Chord simulation works with stacks as small as 16 KiB, for example.
-For the thread factory, the default value is the one of the system but you can still change it with this parameter.
+This *setting is ignored* when using the thread factory.
+Instead, you should compile SimGrid and your application with ``-fsplit-stack``.
+Note that this compilation flag is not compatible with the model-checker right now.

 The operating system should only allocate memory for the pages of the stack which are actually used and you might not need to use this in